felixmckenzie/chat-server/README.md

 To run the test

-- Ensure you have PostgreSQL locally
+- Ensure you have PostgreSQL installed locally
 - Create a .env.test file and declare a DATABASE_URL e.g. "postgresql://prisma:prisma@localhost:5432/test"
 - Create a prisma user with permissions to write to the Database https://www.postgresql.org/docs/8.0/sql-createuser.html
 - npm install